devJerby/calculator/README.md

 # calculator
-An unconventional calculator made using vanilla Javascript, CSS, and HTML
+An unconventional calculator made using vanilla Javascript, CSS, and HTML.